 “The draft Bill was prepared following a long and detailed consultation with stakeholders to ensure achieving a comprehensive and effective regime to protect those facing domestic abuse in Gibraltar.
 The draft has enjoyed unprecedented focus and collaboration internally and we are now opening up to the public for wider consultation.
 I very much look forward to receiving submissions on the Command Paper in the coming weeks, whereupon I will consider any necessary changes ahead of publication of the draft legislation as a Bill before Parliament.

 “The publication of this command paper is just one part of our wider overall strategy, which is progressing as a result of a strategic collaboration of all stakeholders.
-The strategy is about building professional capacity so that each organisation can best deal, individually and on a multi-agency basis, with both victims and perpetrators of domestic abuse.
+The strategy is about building professional capacity so that each organization can best deal, individually and on a multi-agency basis, with both victims and perpetrators of domestic abuse.

 “While statistics show that domestic abuse predominantly affects women, our strategy includes everyone.